Fobal/zoogenes-unreal/README.md

 Quick Start: Includes starter files to get up and running with ZooGenes characters right away.

+Basic UI: Includes UI functionality to showcase a list of random 50 ZooGenes.

+Control Rig: Includes a control rig to easily animate the ZooGenes.
+It's in early version.

 Full Compatibility: Designed for easy integration into both new and existing UE5 projects, c++ or blueprints only!

 # Getting Started